gr4vy/gr4vy-go/api/docs/TransactionRequest.md

 HasThreeDSecureData returns a boolean if a field has been set.

+### SetThreeDSecureDataNil

+`func (o *TransactionRequest) SetThreeDSecureDataNil(b bool)`

+ SetThreeDSecureDataNil sets the value for ThreeDSecureData to be an explicit nil

+### UnsetThreeDSecureData
+`func (o *TransactionRequest) UnsetThreeDSecureData()`

+UnsetThreeDSecureData ensures that no value is present for ThreeDSecureData, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)